ddugan23/notes/topics/startupMVP.md

 ## NEVER ASK USERS FOR FEATURES

-It's no their job to come up with features.
+It's not their job to come up with features.
 Their job is to come up with problems.

 -   How often do they have it?
 -   How intense is it?